Lam Research (LRCX) Surpasses Market Returns: Some Facts Worth Knowing

-In the latest market close, Lam Research (LRCX) reached $938.25, with a +1.69% movement compared to the previous day.
-The stock outperformed the S&P 500, which registered a daily gain of 0.52%.
-On the other hand, the Dow registered a gain of 0.12%, and the technology-centric Nasdaq increased by 0.9%.

-Heading into today, shares of the semiconductor equipment maker had gained 11.82% over the past month, outpacing the Computer and Technology sector's gain of 1.9% and the S&P 500's gain of 3.85% in that time.
+Shares of the semiconductor equipment maker have appreciated by 15.39% over the course of the past month, outperforming the Computer and Technology sector's gain of 1.47% and the S&P 500's gain of 2.94%.

-The investment community will be closely monitoring the performance of Lam Research in its forthcoming earnings report.
-The company is forecasted to report an EPS of $7.23, showcasing a 3.43% upward movement from the corresponding quarter of the prior year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $3.71 billion, indicating a 4.22% decrease compared to the same quarter of the previous year.
+The investment community will be paying close attention to the earnings performance of Lam Research in its upcoming release.
+The company is predicted to post an EPS of $7.23, indicating a 3.43% growth compared to the equivalent quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.71 billion, down 4.22% from the prior-year quarter.

 Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Lam Research.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.44% increase.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.44% higher.
 Lam Research presently features a Zacks Rank of #2 (Buy).

-Digging into valuation, Lam Research currently has a Forward P/E ratio of 31.94.
-This signifies a premium in comparison to the average Forward P/E of 28.55 for its industry.
+In terms of valuation, Lam Research is presently being traded at a Forward P/E ratio of 33.34.
+This represents a premium compared to its industry's average Forward P/E of 30.73.

-It is also worth noting that LRCX currently has a PEG ratio of 3.28.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-As of the close of trade yesterday, the Semiconductor Equipment - Wafer Fabrication industry held an average PEG ratio of 2.78.
+One should further note that LRCX currently holds a PEG ratio of 3.43.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Semiconductor Equipment - Wafer Fabrication industry currently had an average PEG ratio of 3.01 as of yesterday's close.

 The Semiconductor Equipment - Wafer Fabrication industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 18, positioning it in the top 8% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 90, placing it within the top 36% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report